 3. Works great with WHOLE WHEAT flour.

 4. Dairy free / vegan substitutions: A reader tried the original recipe then reported back that it also worked just as great substituting the butter with olive oil and almond milk for the dairy milk to make it a vegan / dairy free version.
 Brilliant!
+Another reader has also made this with coconut oil and reported it works great.

 5. Readers have tried making this gluten free and reported that it works pretty well using gluten free flour BUT you need to use the butter and milk, not sub with dairy/vegan options.
 The dough will be a little harder to roll out.
 If you try to make it gluten free AND dairy free, the recipe really is completely different to the original so I don't advise that!